hejhdiss/pcl/README.md

 # PCL (Python-C Linked) Minimal Compiler/Runner

-`pcl.py` is a minimal proof-of-concept compiler and runner for PCL files, which combine embedded C and Python code into a single source file.
+`pcl` is a minimal proof-of-concept compiler and runner for PCL files, which combine embedded C and Python code into a single source file.
 It extracts, compiles C code into shared libraries, generates Python `ctypes` wrappers, and runs the combined Python code seamlessly.

 ---